-Around 8 million people moved to the Gulf and Atlantic coasts between 2000 and 2015, according to the U.S. Census Bureau.
+Around 8 million more people moved to the Gulf and Atlantic coasts in recent decades, according to the U.S. Census Bureau.

-The sunshine, the ocean, the beaches may seem dream worthy, but those on the coast fear hurricanes every year during hurricane season: typically June 1 through November 30.
+The sunshine, the ocean and the beaches may seem dream worthy, but those living near the coasts fear the devastation from hurricanes every year during the Atlantic hurricane season, which runs from June 1 through Nov.
+30.

 1. Assemble a hurricane safety kit